beccanj/beccanj/README.md

-### Hi there 👋
+### Hi there 👋 I'm Rebecca

+👩‍🎓 Fresh GIS graduate & content creator !
-I'm Rebecca!
-Just finished my 4 year course work in GIS!
-Really excited to put my GIS skills to the test!
-I also enjoy creating christian content on Instagram and Youtube!
-Feel free to say Hi! (@thechristianlines:IG & YT)
+🛶 Really excited to put my GIS skills to the test and create content that inspires!
+😄 Feel free to say Hi! (@thechristianlines:IG & YT)